Steel Ball Run

-Originally the first 23 chapters (4 volumes) were serialized in the shōnen manga magazine Weekly Shōnen Jump in 2004 simply under the title Steel Ball Run.
-Although the character's names and abilities were obviously related to the series, it was unclear if the story was actually part of JoJo's Bizarre Adventure due to perceived conflicting continuity.
-However, when the series moved to the monthly seinen manga magazine Ultra Jump in 2005, it was officially announced as part 7 of JoJo's Bizarre Adventure, but set in an alternate universe, like the following arc, JoJolion.
+The first 23 chapters were serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump in 2004 under the title of Steel Ball Run, seemingly without any connection to the JoJo's Bizarre Adventure series.
+However, when the series moved to seinen manga magazine Ultra Jump in 2005, Steel Ball Run was officially announced to be the seventh arc of JoJo's Bizarre Adventure, albeit one which seems to be set in a separate continuity from all the prior arcs.
+The new continuity that began in Steel Ball Run also serves as the setting for the following arcs of the series, JoJolion and The JoJoLands.
+Its 95 chapters were combined into 24 tankōbon volumes (volumes 81–104 of the entire series), following the trend set by the previous part, Stone Ocean, of starting over the volume count.
+Viz Media has licensed the manga for English release in North America, with the first volume released in May 2025.

-Steel Ball Run has been universally acclaimed for its art, characters, and story, with some even regarding it as the best part in the entire JoJo's Bizarre Adventure series.
-The 95 chapters were combined into 24 tankōbon volumes (volumes 81–104 of the entire series), following the trend set by the previous part, Stone Ocean, of starting over the volume count.
-A couple of chapters were adapted into a "Vomic" series, which has voice actors act over the manga pages as they are shown on screen.
+Steel Ball Run has been praised for its art, characters, and story.
+An anime adaptation as the sixth season of JoJo's Bizarre Adventure: The Animation is set to be released on Netflix in 2026.

 Plot

 In September 1890, racing jockeys from all over the world flock to the United States to take part in the Steel Ball Run, a cross-country horse race from San Diego to New York City with a fifty-million dollar grand prize.
-A paraplegic named Johnny Joestar enters the race to learn about the mysterious Spin ability of a former Neapolitan executioner named Gyro Zeppeli, who temporarily restored Johnny's mobility.
+A paraplegic named Johnny Joestar enters the race to learn about the mysterious Spin ability of a former Neapolitan executioner named Gyro Zeppeli, who temporarily restored Johnny's mobility after one of his steel balls hit Johnny.
 Though they begin the race as rivals, Johnny and Gyro become friends as they travel through the wilderness while fending off various assassins, terrorists, outlaws, and other violent competitors.
-Although the Steel Ball Run is organized by the eccentric oil tycoon Steven Steel, United States president Funny Valentine has engineered the race to serve as a front for collecting the scattered pieces of a 1900-year-old corpse known as the Holy Corpse (heavily implied to be the body of Jesus Christ).
+Although the Steel Ball Run is organized by the eccentric promoter Steven Steel, United States President Funny Valentine has engineered the race to serve as a front for collecting the scattered pieces of a 1900-year-old corpse known as the Holy Corpse (heavily implied to be the body of Jesus Christ).
 Valentine intends to reassemble the Corpse and gain limitless power through it on behalf of his nation, having already obtained the Corpse's heart.

-After Johnny and Gyro encounter another piece of the Holy Corpse, it is absorbed into Johnny's body and he develops the evolving Stand Tusk, allowing him to fend off one of Valentine's subordinates.
+After Johnny and Gyro encounter another piece of the Holy Corpse, it is absorbed into Johnny's body and he develops the evolving Stand, Tusk, allowing him to fend off one of Valentine's subordinates.
 Later, they meet the spiteful and ambitious racer Diego Brando who obtains one of the Corpse's two eyes, while Gyro gains the other.
 Johnny and Gyro continue the race, encountering other racers, gaining and losing Corpse parts, and enhancing their Spin techniques along the way.
+Eventually, Valentine succeeds in taking Johnny and Gyro's corpse parts, seizing Diego's eye soon afterward with the aid of his dimension-traversing Stand, Dirty Deeds Done Dirt Cheap (often shortened as "D4C").